NoapMat/gcbot/README.md

-# beseech
+# gcbot
-This repo exist just to host my bot
+This repo exist just to host my bot (For Activities)